wrfrohlich/BITalino_Server/README.md

 * 18106 -> EDA Variable / Socket between Acquisition application and Processing application

 ## 2 - How to use this project:
+In this section is presented how to use this project.
+In the first part is introduced how to prepare the enviroment to be ready to apply the project.
+In the next step is presented how to use and modify each service/application.

 #### 2.1 - Preparing the enviroment:
-First of all it is necessary install and configure the libraries.
+First of all it is necessary install and configure the libraries for the environment are ready to applications.

 2.1.1 - Bluetooth: